-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(2) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning knee bursitis (Reasonable Hypothesis) (No. 65 of 2018). - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that knee bursitis and death from knee bursitis can be related to particular kinds of service.
-The Authority has therefore determined this Statement of Principles concerning knee bursitis pursuant to subsection 196B(2) of the VEA.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(3) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning knee bursitis (Balance of Probabilities) (No. 66 of 2018). - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that knee bursitis and death from knee bursitis can be related to particular kinds of service.
+The Authority has therefore determined this Statement of Principles concerning knee bursitis pursuant to subsection 196B(3) of the VEA.